Raptors of the Columbia Gorge

 Raptor presentations are included with paid admission; free for members.

-The live Birds of Prey presentations are on an autumn/winter schedule, offered weekends, Saturday and Sunday, at 11 am and again at 2 pm.
+The live Birds of Prey presentations are on a spring/summer schedule, offered daily, at 11 am and again at 2 pm most days.
 Times can vary slightly.
-We provide raptor presentations for group tours, so if you are planning your visit around the raptor presentations, we invite you to call ahead to confirm the upcoming schedule.
+We provide raptor presentations for group tours, so if you are planning your visit around the raptor presentations, we invite you to call ahead to confirm the day’s upcoming schedule.

 Call 541-296-8600 ext.
 201 if you would like more information.